-- 1. Set the power supply MAIN POWER circuit breaker to ON.
+- 1. Set the power supply MAIN POWER and DC INPUT POWER circuit breakers to ON.
 Open the disk drive front cover, mount a disk pack on the spindle assembly, and tighten it in place. - 2.
-Set the MAIN POWER circuit breaker to OFF. - 3.
-Open the front panel and swing out the logic chassis. - Using a feeler gage, check to see that the gap between the static discharge contact arm and the Pack-On switch actuator meets the requirements of Figure 6-2.
+Set the MAIN POWER and DC INPUT POWER circuit breakers to OFF.
+Disconnect both the line voltage power cords. - 3.
+Open the front panel and swing out the logic chassis.

+- 4. Using a feeler gage, check that the gap between the static discharge contact arm and the Pack-On switch actuator meets the requirements of Figure 6-2.
 Loosen the two screws securing the Microswitch bracket to the switch mounting bracket and slide the lower bracket vertically until the dimension is correct.
 Tighten the screws.
 Make certain that the static discharge contact is aligned to the lockshaft according to Figure 6-2.
-The contacts will be damaged during operation if not properly aligned.
+The contacts will be damaged during operation if not properly aligned. - 5.
+Close the logic chassis and install the front panel.